Skip to main content

 1. Install CLI

-If you don’t have a JavaScript runtime, you can find binary releases on our GitHub.
+If you don’t have a JavaScript runtime, you can download Mac and Linux releases on our GitHub.
 Confirm that it’s installed properly:

 2. Authenticate the CLI